madmachineio/docs/docs/overview/software/madmachine-ide.md

 ---
 id: madmachine-ide
 title: MadMachine IDE
-description: How to use MadMachine IDE
+description: Have a quick overview at the MadMachine IDE before going to more details.
 ---

 # MadMachine IDE